RN to BSN

 - NUR 200: Global Trends in Nursing (4 credits)

 - NUR 250: Safety Strategies for Delivery Systems (4 credits)

 - NUR 252: Nursing Research and Evidence-based Practice (4 credits)

 - NUR 350: Care of the Chronically Ill (4 credits)

 - Finish your required nursing courses in as little as 8 months, or go at your own pace by taking one course at a time.
 At any time, you may ‘step out’ of your current coursework and begin again during the next 5-week session.

 - Does your employer offer tuition reimbursement?
 Talk with your admissions representative to understand how you can plan your class schedule to make the most of your reimbursement dollars.
 You may use financial aid to supplement your tuition reimbursement or opt to ‘step out’.
 Take advantage of the Tuition Deferment Program to avoid out-of-pocket tuition costs.
 You can defer the payment up to 30 days after each class ends.

 - Regionally Accredited with Middle States Commission on Higher Education (MSCHE)

-The Bachelor of Science in Nursing at Elizabethtown College is pursuing initial accreditation by the Commission on Collegiate Nursing Education (www.ccneaccreditation.org).
+- The baccalaureate degree in nursing at Elizabethtown College is pursuing initial accreditation by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington DC 20001, 202-887-6791.
 Applying for accreditation does not guarantee that accreditation will be granted.